 Staging system for islet cell tumors

-There is no standard staging system for a cancerous islet cell tumor, so the doctor will most likely classify the tumor into one of the following groups:
+There is no standard staging system for a cancerous islet cell tumor, so the doctor will most likely classify the tumor into 1 of the following groups:

-A tumor in the pancreas that is only found in one location
+A tumor in the pancreas that is only found in 1 location

 A tumor in the pancreas that is found in multiple locations

 A tumor that has spread to the lymph nodes or to other parts of the body.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.

 A recurrent tumor, which is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .